×

 6. Rhino with Grasshopper

-Rhino combined with Grasshopper is a world-recognised parametric design tool.
+Rhino with Grasshopper is a world-recognised parametric design tool.
 It offers structural engineers a flexible platform to explore generative design concepts and realise complex geometries.
 Through Grasshopper's visual programming interface, engineers can create parametric models, conduct performance-based design analysis, and explore design variations iteratively.
 Rhino's extensive plugin ecosystem provides engineers with access to advanced analysis and optimisation tools for structural design exploration and innovation.

 How Can Structural Engineers Learn Generative Design?Constructing a structure visualised using generative design